linode/docs/docs/guides/applications/containers/understanding-docker-volumes/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'A how to guide explaining Docker volumes, their use, and how to mount volumes and host system directories within a container using CentOS 7 on a Linode for the example.'
+description: 'An explanation of Docker volumes, their use, and how to mount volumes and host system directories within a container using CentOS 7 on a Linode for the example.'
 keywords: ["docker", "volume", "docker volume", "docker volumes", "docker container", "docker containers", "docker volume", "docker volumes"]
 tags: ["volume","docker"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'